Best Selling Historical Fiction Novels about Claude Monet & the Impressionists

 The Comprehensive List of Historical Fiction Best Sellers

 Below is a list of best selling historical fiction books written about the Impressionism and Post-Impressionism painters.
 Page by page the book will immerse you into the atmosphere of 19th century Paris during the Belle Epoque.
 You will meet these young emerging artists who were still unknown and often struggling!

-Historical Fiction best sellers about Edgar Degas & his Fascination with the Ballerinas at the Paris Opera
+Novels about Edgar Degas & his Fascination with the Ballerinas at the Paris Opera

 Edgar Degas was seriously obsessed with the ballerinas of the Paris Opera.
 So much so, that he created hundreds of beautiful paintings of the ballerinas on stage and behind the scenes.
 Degas spent nearly 40 years at the Paris Opera and was therefore fully aware, and not at all sympathetic, to the plight of the ballerinas.